InboxSDK/InboxSDK/readme.md

 You can use the `./tools/serialize.js` and `./tools/deserialize.js` executables to (de)serialize Gmail messages from the command line.
-You need to have babel-cli installed globally (`npm i -g babel-cli`) for them to work.
+You need to have babel-cli installed globally (`yarn global add babel-cli`) for them to work.
 Each one reads from stdin and writes to stdout.

 If you have a file of JSON containing the Gmail response, you can use `jq`